Aljgutier/sales_analytics/README.md

  </figure>

  [Sales BI with the M5/Walmart dataset and a State-of-the-Art Data Intelligence Architecture](https://aljgutier.github.io/posts/AIBI%20Analytics/20220205_salesbi_and_architecture/) - The article describes the process of creating a BI reporting dashboard within a state-of-the-art data intelligence system.
-For demonstration purposes a BI reporting dashboard is developed using the M5 Walmart sales dataset
+For demonstration purposes the process and real implimentation of a BI reporting dashboard on the M5 Walmart sales dataset is documented.